Paulj1989/paulrjohnson.net/content/posts/2022-05-07-combining-tidymodels-and-caret.md

     ROC was used to select the optimal model using the largest value.
     The final value used for the model was mtry = 2.

 Not bad!
-The best performing model has an ROC of 0.995 and both the sensitivity and specificity are around 0.98.
+The best performing model has an ROC of 0.995 and both the sensitivity and specificity are \~0.95.
 Pretty solid for a quick and easy model.

 To really test the model's performance, we want to see how it copes with the test data that it hasn't seen.